Juniper Networks Inc. (JNPR) Shares Up Despite Recent Market Volatility

 BofA Securities gave a rating of “Underperform” to JNPR, setting the target price at $32 in the report published on July 20th of the previous year.

-Volatility was left at 1.91%, however, over the last 30 days, the volatility rate increased by 1.74%, as shares sank -3.47% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.73% lower at present.
+Volatility was left at 1.70%, however, over the last 30 days, the volatility rate increased by 1.29%, as shares surge +2.15% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.23% lower at present.

-During the last 5 trading sessions, JNPR fell by -2.09%, which changed the moving average for the period of 200-days by -0.61% in comparison to the 20-day moving average, which settled at $31.30.
-In addition, Juniper Networks Inc. saw -3.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, JNPR rose by +1.59%, which changed the moving average for the period of 200-days by -0.06% in comparison to the 20-day moving average, which settled at $31.12.
+In addition, Juniper Networks Inc. saw -1.83% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at JNPR starting from Mobassaly Robert, who sale 2,678 shares at the price of $31.50 back on Feb 22.
-After this action, Mobassaly Robert now owns 21,899 shares of Juniper Networks Inc., valued at $84,357 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at JNPR starting from DelSanto Anne, who sale 900 shares at the price of $30.75 back on Mar 01.
+After this action, DelSanto Anne now owns 26,636 shares of Juniper Networks Inc., valued at $27,675 using the latest closing price.

-DENUCCIO KEVIN A, the Director of Juniper Networks Inc., sale 6,500 shares at $31.29 during a trade that took place back on Feb 14, which means that DENUCCIO KEVIN A is holding 14,261 shares at $203,391 based on the most recent closing price.
+Mobassaly Robert, the SVP General Counsel of Juniper Networks Inc., sale 2,678 shares at $31.50 during a trade that took place back on Feb 22, which means that Mobassaly Robert is holding 21,899 shares at $84,357 based on the most recent closing price.

 Stock Fundamentals for JNPR